dspereira/42Cursus-Cub3D/README.md

 Here will be put images and videos

 ## Installation / Usage
-This project is designed to work on Debian-based Linux distributions and macOS.
+This project is designed to work on Debian-based Linux distributions.

 MiniLibX requires xorg, x11, and zlib to work on Debian-based Linux systems.
 For more information, see [MiniLibX Getting Started Guide](https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html).
 ```shell